 Cash and cash equivalents and investment in marketable securities have been measured using level 1 inputs.
+Investment in Tlou Energy has been measured using Level 1 and Level 3 inputs.

 Interest and other income

 Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable.
 The proceeds from options granted on properties are credited to the cost of the related property, but where the proceeds exceed the property's carrying value, any excess proceeds are credited to income.